-The following building checklist is a quick reference for a typical 60 series fireplace installation.
+The following building checklist is a quick reference for a typical 60HH series fireplace installation.
 This list is not exhaustive and does not supplement thorough review of the installation manual.

 - ☑ Fireplace Location: Ensure the location allows for min.
 40" clearance from viewing area to furniture and other combustibles.
-Make sure a clear path is established to allow the fireplace to be safely transported to installation location. - Exhaust Vent: Confirm vent size (5"x8", or 3"x5" for Power Vent), vent clearance (1" on sides and bottom, 3" on top), vent configuration, and termination location. - ☑ Height from Floor: Fireplace leg height is 9 ${}^{13}/{}{16}$ " (to bottom viewing area).
+Make sure a clear path is established to allow the fireplace to be safely transported to installation location. - Exhaust Vent: Confirm vent size (3"x5" for Power Vent, 5"x8" for Passive Vent), vent clearance (1" on sides and bottom, 3" on top), vent configuration, and termination location. - \square Height from Floor: Fireplace leg height is 9 ${}^{13}/{}{16}$ " (to bottom viewing area).
 Legs cannot be removed/altered.
 If desired viewing area location on the wall is higher than 9 ${}^{13}/{}{16}$ ", a platform can be built for the fireplace to stand on. - ☑ Chase Floor/Platform: Fireplace can stand on the chase floor or a platform.
 Floor or platform must be able to bear the weight of the fireplace.
-It can be constructed out of wood, concrete, metal, or any other solid materials (not required to be non-combustible). - ☑ Chase Construction: No materials can be attached directly to the fireplace (exception: /8" Type X Drywall).
+It can be constructed out of wood, concrete, metal, or any other solid materials (not required to be non-combustible). - ☑ Chase Construction: No materials can be attached directly to the fireplace (exception: 5/8" Type X Drywall).
 The area of the chase interior must be min.
 200 square inches at any given point within the chase. - Framing: Adhere to minimum framing dimensions (or greater).
-The first 10/16" above the top of the fireplace viewing area must always be non-combustible framing.
+The first 107/16" above the top of the fireplace viewing area must always be non-combustible framing.
 For recessed fireplaces, do not exceed 12" max. front overhang depth limit.
 For Corner and TS models, side overhang has no limit.
-No material is permitted to extend past the metal lip surrounding the fireplace viewing area. - ✓ /8" Type X Drywall Requirements: One layer of /8" Type X Drywall (or equivalent) must be installed on the exterior of the chase framing. /8" Type X Drywall (or equivalent) may be fastened to the top framing stand-off(s) only, with 1" self-tapping drywall screws 16" on center. - ☑ TV/Artwork: TV/Art must be min.
+No material is permitted to extend past the metal lip surrounding the fireplace viewing area. - ✓ 5/8" Type X Drywall Requirements: One layer of 5/8" Type X Drywall (or equivalent) must be installed on the exterior of the chase framing.
+5/8" Type X Drywall (or equivalent) may be fastened to the top framing stand-off(s) only, with 1" self-tapping drywall screws 16" on center. - ☑ TV/Artwork: TV/Art must be min.
 4" above top of fireplace viewing area for flush-mounted TVs, and 12" for TVs recessed into the wall.
-First 10/16" min. above the viewing area must have non-combustible framing (top front metal stand-off + non-combustible studs). - ☑ Gas Supply Line and Power Location: Locate gas line with manual shut off according to local code.
-Power provided by a duplex outlet receptacle (120V, 15 amp, 60Hz) in same area as gas line. - ☑ Access Panel: An access panel is highly recommended to access gas and electrical components for servicing.
-Depending on the model, access panel can be placed at side or back of the fireplace within 3 feet of the pilot.
-Access panel, or some other form of clear access to the chase, is required for power-vented fireplaces.
-Size recommendation: as large as possible depending on application.
-Min. recommended size 10"x10". - Heat Release: Crucial for Cool Wall Technology.
-Must start within 6" (max.) from the chase's ceiling.
-Min. heat release size is 200 sq.in. of net free air space.
-Height of the heat release must not exceed 1/3 of the width. - Air Intake: Only required for double glass heat barrier.
-Must be located at or below level of double glass fans.
-Min.
-200 sq.in. of net free air space. - $\square$ Finishes: For finishes flush to the fireplace, no clearances are required.
-For finishes where the fireplace is recessed to the finish, maintain $\frac{1}{8}$ " from the finish to the front face of the fireplace.
+First 107/16" min. above the viewing area must have non-combustible framing (top front metal stand-off + non-combustible studs). - ☑ Gas Supply Line and Power Location: Locate gas line with manual shut off according to local code.
+Power provided by a duplex outlet receptacle (120V, 15 amp, 60Hz) in same area as gas line.